malijs/malijs.github.io/docs/guide/application.md

 ```

 If `service` is provided and no `name` is provided, and `service` does not match any of the service
-names in the proto, assumes `service` is actually rpc call name.
-Uses `0`th property in internal
+names in the proto, assumes `service` is actually rpc call name, and we try to find the matching service with that method name.
-services object.
-Useful for protos with only one service.

 ```js
 app.use('sayHello', handler)